TsspGit/Rn_Time_Series/README.md

 6. **Radon_Weather.py** loads the weekly data per city and outputs several Radon - Weather_variable plots.

+7. **errors_New_NN_nForward.py/.sh** is the final one.
+Takes into account even the number of future values to predict in each iteration for every combination of the cities and saves the output as a .log in *log* folder

+8. **Rn_Classify_Percentile.ipynb**, a classification example with the Radon data.
+We tried a classification problem between the data under the first quartile and the rest, but it went nowhere

 ### Codes_Monthly

 Follows the same logic than **Codes_Daily**, the difference is that here we access to the averages per month, and this is not useful for carry out our study.